ToonJay/Comp345_RISK/README.md

 ## ⚠️ Rule Exceptions & Design Notes

-I made the following **intentional deviations** from the constraints to preserve sound design principles:
+I made the following **exceptions** from the constraints in order to integrate better design principles:

 ### 🔹 LoggingObserver Classes (`LoggingObserver.h/.cpp`)

 - Rules **1** and **4** were **not** followed.
 - Reason: To maintain the integrity of the **Observer Design Pattern**.
-- Rationale:
-  - Deep copying or assigning `Subject` / `Observer` objects could **break observer relationships** (e.g., duplicate or dangling observers).
-  - As such, **copy and assignment operations are explicitly disallowed**.
+- Typically, this design pattern **doesn't include any of what rules 1 and 4 are asking.**

 ### 🔹 Order Subclasses